ZiadJ/kgEditable/README.md

 ]);
 </code>

-Feel free to send me your suggestions.
+Feel free to send me your suggestions and contribute.